 - Apply for a social justice fellowship with Life Together (Priority deadline: 4/1)

 - Intern as a research/social media developer for "If This House Could Talk..."

 - Positions Available in Washington DC

 - Come spend a week making memories that will last a lifetime at Camp AmeriKids (July, August)

 - Attend Upcoming IDEAS and Global Challenge Events

-The MIT Global Education & Career Development and the MIT Public Service Center invite you to
+The MIT Global Education & Career Development and the Priscilla King Gray Public Service Center invite you to

 come hear from two panelists who have turned their passion for education into plans for consulting and public policy careers.
 Find out how these students followed their commitment to a cause toward further degrees and rewarding careers.
 The panel discussion will be followed by time for you to ask questions.